5 Highlights From Queen Elizabeth II Documentary That Features Meghan Markle and Prince Harry

 Here are five highlights from the documentary:

-Her 16-foot-long silk bridal veil, designed by Waight Keller, also contains floral appliqués that represent the distinctive flora of all 53 Commonwealth countries.
+Her 16-foot-long silk bridal veil, designed by Waight Keller, incorporated floral appliqués that represented the distinctive flora of all 53 Commonwealth countries.

 "It was important for me, especially as a part of the royal family, to have all 53 of the Commonwealth countries incorporated," Markle says in the documentary.
 "And I knew that it would be a fun surprise as well for my now husband, who didn't know."